 Other companies, however, are willing to pay big money to get the right logo design.

-The BBC, for instance, paid $1,800,000 for their logo, while the Arnell Group charged Pepsi $1 million for redesigning their logo. (brandcrowd)
+- The Arnell Group charged Pepsi $1 million for redesigning their logo.

-The Australia & New Zealand Banking Group paid $15,000,000 for the new logo and the rebranding procedure.
-Created to announce the merger of two large banks, the simple logotype uses the tried and tested blue and white colors to denote security and safety. (thelogocreative)
+- The Australia & New Zealand Banking Group paid $15,000,000 for the new logo and rebranding procedure.

-Color matters!
-People need 90 seconds to form an impression of a product, and 90 percent of that impression is based on color alone. (researchgate)
+People need 90 seconds to form an impression of a product, and 60 to 90 percent of that impression is based on color alone.

 - Blue – 198